"With broken hands and withered souls, Emancipated from all you know, You got to go and dig those holes..."

 Brainless Beauty / Dumb Blonde: Myra Menke.
 Madame Zeroni says her head is "emptier than a flower pot".
 But Elya is too entranced by her beauty but abandons her when he sees she's too dumb to choose between marrying him or The Igor.
 Though, at least in the film, she didn't look too happy being stuck with Igor.

 Brick Joke: Mr. Sir frequently reminds the inmates that "this isn't a Girl Scout camp".
-In the epilogue, it's revealed that Camp Green Lake becomes a girls' camp.
+In the epilogue, it's revealed that Camp Green Lake in fact becomes a girl scout camp.

 Call Back: The opening narration remarks that if you get bitten by a yellow-spotted lizard, "there is nothing anyone can do to you anymore".
 When Kissin' Kate Barlow dies by a yellow-spotted lizard's bite, the narration comments that "there was nothing anyone could do to her anymore."

 Canon Foreigner: Stanley's grandfather, Stanley Yelnats II, in the film.
 Mostly due to being the only Yelnats that didn't appear in the book.